Warner Oland: Final years and death

 Despite his wealth and success, Oland suffered from alcoholism that severely affected his health and his 30-year marriage.
 In January 1938, he started filming Charlie Chan at the Ringside.
 However, a week into shooting, he began behaving erratically and eventually walked off the set, causing the film to be abandoned.

 After a spell in the hospital, he signed a new three-picture deal with Fox to continue playing Chan.

-During this period he was involved in a bitter divorce from his wife.
-He was forbidden, by court order, from traveling overseas or moving his assets abroad.
+During this period, he was involved in a bitter divorce and was forbidden by court order from traveling overseas or moving his assets abroad.
 Around this time, he was involved in a public incident when, having ordered his chauffeur to drive him to Mexico, he was observed during a rest stop sitting on the running board of his car throwing his shoes at onlookers.

-The divorce settlement, favouring his wife, was announced to the media on April 2, 1938.
-The same day he left the United States by steamship, turning up in southern Europe, then proceeding to his native Sweden, where he stayed with an architect friend.
-In Sweden, Oland contracted bronchial pneumonia, worsened by the apparent onset of emphysema from years of heavy cigarette smoking, and he died in a hospital in Stockholm, on August 6, 1938, aged 58.
+The divorce settlement, favouring his wife, was announced to the media April 2, 1938.
+That same day, Oland left the U.S. by steamship.
+He arrived in southern Europe, then proceeded to his native Sweden, where he stayed with an architect friend.
+In Sweden, Oland contracted bronchial pneumonia, worsened by the apparent onset of emphysema from years of heavy smoking.

-Following cremation in Sweden, his ashes were brought back to the United States by his ex-wife, for interment in the Southborough Rural Cemetery in Southborough, Massachusetts, a suburb of Boston, where the Olands had previously resided in an historic farmhouse.
+On August 6, 1938, Oland died at age 58 in a Stockholm hospital and was cremated.
+His ex-wife brought his ashes to the United States for interment in the Southborough (Massachusetts) Rural Cemetery, located in a Boston suburb where the Olands previously lived in an historic farmhouse.

 His last film, the unfinished Charlie Chan at the Ringside, was re-shot with Peter Lorre replacing Oland, and released as Mr. Moto's Gamble (1938).

 In Autobiography of a Yogi, Paramahansa Yogananda describes his encounter with an unnamed famous actor, presumably Oland, while travelling by train.
 The actor was initially critical of Yogananda's Indian garb but their conversation soon evolved into an amicable philosophical discussion.